dmagniez/Energymeter/README.md

-This script retrieve pulse from many energy counter referenced in a dict variable, made a mean kWh, and inject them in influxdb
+This script retrieve pulse from many energy counter referenced in a dict variable, made a mean kWh, and inject them in influxdb don't forget to modify all CAPITAL variables export token with 'export INFLUXDB_TOKEN=xxxx"

 You can add it as a service, creating /etc/systemd/systemm/energymeter.service